WebexSamples/webex-contact-center-api-samples/README.md

 | 4   | call-recording-download-sample | This is a sample application that shows you how to use Webhooks - the capture:created Webhook allows you to download a new call recording on the system, to a local file.                                                             | [Call Recording Download Sample](https://github.com/CiscoDevNet/webex-contact-center-api-samples/tree/main/call-recording-download-sample) |
 | 5   | token-app-sample               | This is a sample application that shows you how to build a scheduler service that obtains a new access token every 10 hours from Webex and persist this onto your local datastore.
 The example uses a simple SQLite DB as an example. | [Token Management Service Sample](https://github.com/CiscoDevNet/webex-contact-center-api-samples/tree/main/token-app-sample)              |

+## Disclaimer

+> These samples are meant to be used, as "samples", for demos, and to understand how to interact with the WebexCC APIs.
+> When building a production grade solution, please consider the overall architecture and design with a security first approach.
+> Also, please consider how you would extend this app for multiple orgs, manage tokens for the orgs, etc.
+> These samples are only meant to provide working, starter code and many layers have been simplified and abstracted away to focus on the Webex Contact Center use cases.

 ## Support

 For Support and Assistance, use the Cisco Developer Community Page: